ThomasMphex/SA-languages-chatbot/README.md

 The project uses a 4 models:
 - The LLama model provided by facebook to provide human interaction
 - The google translator to translatte to and from the llama model since it limited in south african languages
-- The sa language detector which is a model to detect the languages imputed by the user and pass the language code to the google translator( Trained the model myself project on my profile)
+- The sa language detector which is a model to detect the languages imputed by the user and pass the language code to the google translator( Trained the model, project on my profile)
 - the speech language detector from google and the google transcriber model to convert the recorded message to text before passing it on to the llama model.